V-labs/VlabsMediaBundle/Resources/doc/1-bundle-setup-and-usage.md

 You have to specify a path for the cached files.
 Your server must have write permissions on the base media directory (files here).

+Then, you can run the command to create the **vlabs_image** table with all the attributes and foreign key.

+    php app/console doctrine:schema:update --force

 **4)** Last step : form configuration